Chaotic-chaos/my_punctuator_cpp/README.md

 # clone this repository
 git clone https://github.com/Chaotic-chaos/my_punctuator_cpp.git

-# perpare a environment
+# perpare an environment
 python -m vnev venv # or whatever ways u'd like

-# move into thr right directory
+# move into the right directory
 cd punctuator_installer/

 # start the building and installation